imos64/docker-kubernetes-course/24_private_cluster/Readme.md

 The private cluster still (by default) expose a public FQDN resolving the private endpoint IP address.

-> In private cluster, the exposed [public FQDN could be disabled] (https://learn.microsoft.com/en-us/azure/aks/private-clusters#disable-public-fqdn-on-an-existing-cluster).
+> In private cluster, the exposed [public FQDN could be disabled](https://learn.microsoft.com/en-us/azure/aks/private-clusters#disable-public-fqdn-on-an-existing-cluster).

 Following is print screen for created resources.